 World Renew is responding to this crisis in South Sudan and Uganda.

 Over 25,000 people do not have access to latrines in the Bidibidi refugee camp and are at risk of preventable diseases such as cholera, typhoid and hepatitis.

 For the thousands of South Sudanese that have fled their country and taken refuge in Bidibidi, the most immediate need is latrines.
 As of November 21, Bidibidi had more than 220,000 refugees, but this number is projected to reach 300,000 by the end of 2016.
-By the end of the year, this camp needs 3,200 more latrines – or 50 latrines per day!
-If nothing is done, over 150,000 people will not have access to latrines.
-As the scale of the needs continues to increase, more and more South Sudanese refugees are faced with substantial health risks.
+3,200 latrines are needed.
+As the scale of need continues to increase, more and more South Sudanese refugees are faced with substantial health risks.

-World Renew and local partner Here is Life have already built 421 latrines, and are constructing an additional 109 by the end of 2016.
-However, the scope of the need is much greater than this and tens of thousands of South Sudanese people are in danger of being exposed to preventable diseases.
+World Renew and local partner Here is Life have built 532 latrines so far.
 A donation of $250 covers the cost of one latrine unit which serves 50 people.

 In 2014, World Renew began a trauma healing and reconciliation program to provide much-needed psycho-social support to those whose lives have been devastated by the fighting.
 When this work first began, it became obvious that these programs must be led by local churches, and women’s groups.

 “Trauma healing and reconciliation requires an intimate knowledge of the local context, culture, and language” says Thomas.
 “Local churches and women’s groups have the long term presence and knowledge required for effective engagement with conflict affected communities.”